MileHacker Logo

 Samaki wa Kupaka

 Grilled fish, often tilapia or snapper, coated in a rich, flavorful coconut and spice sauce.
-More common in coastal areas, but also found in some Arusha restaurants.
+More common in coastal areas, as well as found in some Arusha restaurants.

 Ndizi Nyama